Jcarbonell04/RGB-Reader/Instructors Content/Libraries_Simon-main/README.md

 These libraries are under active maintenance, and may change without notice.

-The `lib` folder contains device agnostic libraries that rely on device specific libraries.
+The `lib` folder contains class and device specific libraries.

-The `libG041` folder contains the G041/G031 device specific libraries.

 OCT 09 2024 - Major fix to I2C Library, added VEML7700 library

 FEB 07 2025 - Updates to many libraries to create demos.
 I2C lib updated to include 'unstick' code for interrupted bus.

 FEB 14 2025 - Added demos.

+SEP 22 2025 - updated list of examples to match lib changes
+            - added BME280 example

 DEMOS: